School Resources and Support

 Inside School Sport Magazine

 We publish a termly magazine for Infant, Junior and Primary Schools in Hampshire and the Isle of Wight.
 It’s packed full of case studies, stories and useful information.
-Dive into previous editions:
+Dive into the latest edition:

 The PE Suite is a fresh and innovative teaching resource.
 It challenges children to a greater depth of learning and a higher quality of physical literacy than typically achieved in schools.